zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 ```
 -->

-Because the edit scope is being used, the save/discard commands can just call the `saveChanges()` or `revertAll()` methods on the edit scope to trigger the right action.
+Because the `EditScope` is being used, the save/discard commands can just call the `saveChanges()` or `revertAll()` methods on the edit scope to trigger the right action.

 For more information, see [http://knockoutjs.com/documentation/computed-writable.html](http://knockoutjs.com/documentation/computed-writable.html).